 Convergence of ICT technology is making IP a key protocol for services provided over modern telecommunication networks, and IP is also playing an increasing role in underpinning infrastructure.

-There have been calls for bold new initiatives to continue to expand the flexibility and capabilities of the Internet beyond incremental improvements to its deployed capabilities.
-Further research and development and innovation in the fundamental design of the Internet (including architecture, protocols, interfaces and services) is taking place (through both government-funded and private sector research) and may need to be encouraged further.

-Given the depth to which the Internet is today embedded in the socio-economic fabric of many societies, any evolutionary approach to building the future Internet should strive to ensure full interoperability with the existing one to minimize disruption.

 Research and standardization play an important role in ensuring this interoperability, while facilitating the continuous development of the Internet and its capabilities.
 Significant work and research on IP-related issues and the future Internet is being conducted by many bodies at the national, regional and international levels.
 Some examples include: ITU; the Internet Engineering Task Force (IETF); US National Science Foundation (NSF) projects, including the Global Environment for Network Innovations (GENI) and Future Internet Design (FIND) projects; Japan’s NeW Generation Network (NWGN) research and development initiative, including the Akari project by Japan’s National Institute of ICT (NICT); and the European Union’s Future Internet Research & Experimentation (FIRE) initiative.

 2.3.3.2 Internet Naming and Addressing

 Every device connected to the Internet is identified by an IP address used to route data packets globally across the Internet.
 IP addresses are a finite resource.
-The current implementation, IP version 4 or ‘IPv4’, was deployed on 1 January 1983 and uses 32 bits to represent addresses, generating a theoretical total limit of 232 (4 billion addresses).
-It is still the most widely used today.
-While IPv4 limits unique IP addresses to approximately 4 billion devices, this does not establish the upper bound of devices that may connect to the Internet using IPv4.
+IP version 4 or ‘IPv4’, was deployed on 1 January 1983 and uses 32 bits to represent addresses, generating a theoretical total limit of 232 (4 billion addresses)but this does not establish the upper bound of devices that may connect to the Internet using IPv4.
 Rather, there is no static upper bound considering most devices connect to the Internet through private networks that assign IP addresses dynamically using protocols like DHCP [source: PayPal].

-The Internet Assigned Numbers Authority (IANA) is a set of technical functions that include the allocation of IP addresses from the global pool of unallocated addresses to the RIRs, according to their needs.
+The Internet Assigned Numbers Authority (IANA) functions are a set of technical functions that include the allocation of IP addresses from the global pool of unallocated addresses to the RIRs, according to their needs.
 Another key IANA role is the reservation of IP addresses for specific technical purposes, which is carried out following the direction of the IETF.
 Examples include Multicast assignments, transition tunnelling technologies and private use addresses.

-The continued rapid growth of the number of devices connected to the Internet led to the exhaustion of the IANA managed global pool of IPv4 addresses.
+The continued rapid growth of the number of devices connected to the Internet led to the exhaustion of the global pool of IPv4 addresses.
 In anticipation of this exhaustion, in 1998 the IETF developed a new version - IPv6 - which provides a greatly expanded address space since it uses 128 bits to represent addresses (generating a new limit of 2128 addresses, equivalent to some 340 undecillion).
-IANA began allocating blocks of IPv6 addresses in 1999, .
-In February 2011, IANA assigned the last five remaining free blocks of IPv4 addresses to the five RIRs and IANA’s global IPv4 pool was exhausted.
+The IANA functions operator began allocating blocks of IPv6 addresses in 1999, .
+In February 2011, the IANA functions operator assigned the last five remaining free blocks of IPv4 addresses to the five RIRs as the global IPv4 pool was exhausted.